Configure a Linux Python app for Azure App Service

 • Azure CLI:

-• Show the current Python version with az webapp config show:
+• Show the current Python version by using az webapp config show:

 az webapp config show --resource-group <resource-group-name> --name <app-name> --query linuxFxVersion

-Replace <resource-group-name> and <app-name> with the names appropriate for your web app.
+Replace <resource-group-name> and <app-name> with the names that are appropriate for your web app.

-• Set the Python version with az webapp config set
+• Set the Python version by using az webapp config set:

 az webapp config set --resource-group <resource-group-name> --name <app-name> --linux-fx-version "PYTHON|3.11"

-• Show all Python versions that are supported in Azure App Service with az webapp list-runtimes:
+• Show all Python versions that are supported in App Service by using az webapp list-runtimes:

 az webapp list-runtimes --os linux | grep PYTHON